wagtail/rfcs/text/078-adopt-stimulus-js.md

 #### Why React is not a catch all solution

+> Note: React is a powerful solution for a Single Page App approach, these comments relate to React providing the backbone for lightweight 'sprinkles' of JS in the context of Wagtails **existing code**.
+Small things like a spinner button through to medium sized things like tabs.

 - React elements need to be initialised for any DOM to be added to the browser, the HTML it produces does not exist until React builds it.
+Many existing Django widgets rely on all DOM being available once `DOMContentLoaded` fires.
+The more things that move to React, the more that this paradigm changes and other approaches are needed.
 - Harder to 'replace' an implementation with an extended one, while some React components may be class based components that could be extended there is no central and consistent way to provide this 'API'.
+While a class based React component approach could be used, it goes against the ecosystem's recommended approach to React, even then we would need to build a new layer of abstractions and APIs to allow 'hooks' for these to be overridden at every level.
+This is possible, but would require a bespoke solution and lots of discipline for those writing React to go against conventions.
-- Not possible to use HTML provided by the server in an easy way that also sets up any dynamic JS behaviour on nested HTML.
+- Not simple to use HTML provided by the server in an easy way that also sets up any dynamic JS behaviour on nested HTML.
 If you wanted to leverage any of the existing Django ecosystem like templating, custom form widgets, template includes for somewhere 'inside' the React component it is just not possible.
 - A specific API must be exposed to customise how the inside is rendered, and if you want this data from the server we need to reach for something like Telepath to do it.
   - An example would be the new sidebar required a core code change in React code to support aria attributes & data attributes on menu items there was literally no way to do this by customisation alone (except maybe setting up a mutation observer that fights with the React renderer).
 HTML template driven approaches are used widely in Wagtail and these kinds of use cases mostly do not need to be explicitly supported in other areas.
+  - Imagine you wanted to change how dialogs render their content in Wagtail (adding the ability for a re-worked modal footer), today all you need to do is override a template and extend the existing one.
+If that Dialog's HTML was all inside React, you cannot use overrides or other Django-ish to change the inner HTML easily.
+Yes, this can be exposed via more props, but it has to be built and maintained.
+With Django's approach - many smaller use cases work out of the box and are able to be changed by developers who just need to know HTML.
 - React takes over the whole tree it controls, so everything down the tree must also be React which means reimplementing everything in React and non-React.
 While it is possible to add a DOM element and attach something to it (like a jQuery initialisation) it is not ideal.
-- It is not practical to output Django server rendered HTML inside a React element, Telepath provides a nice abstraction for data though.
+- It is not simple to output Django server rendered HTML inside a React element, Telepath provides a nice abstraction for data though.
+While it is possible, Karl has even put together something that starts this approach via [wagtail-shell](https://github.com/kaedroho/wagtail-shell), it is an extremely different architecture and does not fit into the 'lightweight' approach.
 - It is important to have options when building UI in Wagtail, but not too many options, at the moment any new JS only really has the option of go all React or just build whatever you want in JS.
 This leads to a disconnect between implementations and confusion for new developers.
 - Not all developers want to or should have to learn React to contribute to Wagtail, this may be controversial but while React is 'just JavaScript' it is also a bigger learning curve.
 When building small and simple things (relative to the comments architecture or the dynamic API driven page explorer sub-menu) it should be possible for server-side devs to contribute without having to learn too much.